Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

 </div>
 ```

-The top part contains the layout the user will see, in this case a container with three columns, each containing one image.
+The top part contains the layout the user will see, in this case, a container with three columns, each containing one image.

 The image has an `onClick` function, which calls the `openLightbox`.
 (We will create this in a bit)

 Then at the bottom, we have the actual Lightbox.
-Inside the Lightbox, we add a simple emoji powered close button, which `onClick` calls the `closeLightbox` function.
+Inside the Lightbox, we add a simple emoji-powered close button, which `onClick` calls the `closeLightbox` function.

-And inside the Lightbox we also see an empty image which we'll use to place our image in.
+And inside the Lightbox, we also see an empty image which we'll use to place our image.

 > This article does not focus on accessibility and is not optimized for that purpose

 ## Adding some styling to our Lightbox

-Let's make our application look a little bit better by adding some basic styling to it.
+Let's make our application look better by adding some basic styling to it.

-First we will use [`flexbox` to center our columns](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/), and next we add a border and box-shadow to make the image pop more.
+First, we will use [`flexbox` to center our columns](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/), and next, we will add a border and box-shadow to make the image pop more.

 ```css
 .container {